prattay56/prattay56/README.md

-- 👋 Hi, I’m AD
+- 👋 Hi, I’m PD
 - 👀 I’m interested in Powershell scripting for SharePoint Online and other Microsoft 365 services.
 Building Power Apps, PowerAutomate
-- 🌱 I’m currently learning SharePoint FrameWork Spfx.
+- 🌱 I’m currently learning SharePoint .
 - 💞️ I’m looking to collaborate on PnP community.
 - 📫 How to reach me